The 20 Best Dandy-Walker Syndrome Doctors Near Me in Baltimore, MD

 Kennedy Krieger Associates

 Dr. Hilary E. Gwynn is an instructor on the medical staff at Kennedy Krieger Institute in the Division of Neurology and Developmental Medicine.
 She teaches medical trainees and provides patient care at the Center for Development and Learning and on the Pediatric Rehabilitation Unit.
 She is also the site coordinator for the Johns Hopkins pediatric resident developmental disabilities rotation at the Kennedy Krieger Institute.
 Dr. Gwynn earned her medical degree at the University of Maryland School of Medicine in Baltimore, Maryland in 2000 and completed her pediatrics residency there in 2003.
 She subsequently joined the Kennedy Krieger Institute in 2003 to attend the fellowship in neurodevelopmental disabilities through the Kennedy Krieger Institute and Johns Hopkins University School of Medicine.
 Since graduation from the fellowship program in 2007, she has been an active member of the medical staff at Kennedy Krieger Institute.
 She teaches medical trainees and provides patient care at the Center for Development and Learning and on the Pediatric Rehabilitation Unit.
 She is also a member of the clinical staff of the Department of Pediatrics at Johns Hopkins School of Medicine.
 Contact for Research Inquiries 801 N. Broadway Baltimore, MD 21205 Phone: (443) 923-3246 Research Summary Dr. Gwynn's clinical and research interests include diagnosis and treatment of the child with developmental disability.
 She is also investigating medical training methodology as it applies to resident and fellow training in the practice of developmental medicine and child neurology.
 Dr. Gwynn is rated as an Experienced provider by MediFind in the treatment of Dandy-Walker Syndrome.
-Her top areas of expertise are Cerebral Palsy, Focal Dystonia, Spastic Diplegia Infantile Type, and Moebius Syndrome.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Palsy, Focal Dystonia, Spastic Diplegia Infantile Type, and Moebius Syndrome.

 University Of Maryland Pediatric Associates PA

-Stephen Thompson is a Pediatric Neurologist in Baltimore, Maryland.
+Stephen Thompson is a Pediatric Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Thompson is rated as an Experienced provider by MediFind in the treatment of Dandy-Walker Syndrome.
-His top areas of expertise are Migraine with Brainstem Aura, Migraine, Seizures, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Migraine with Brainstem Aura, Migraine, Seizures, and Generalized Tonic-Clonic Seizure.

 9103 Franklin Square Drive, Ste.
 301

-Teresa Wojtasiewicz is a Neurosurgery provider in Baltimore, Maryland.
+Teresa Wojtasiewicz is a Neurosurgery provider practicing medicine in Baltimore, Maryland.
 Dr. Wojtasiewicz is rated as an Experienced provider by MediFind in the treatment of Dandy-Walker Syndrome.
-Her top areas of expertise are Dandy-Walker Syndrome, Spinal Stenosis, Invertebral Disc Disease, Radiation Induced Meningioma, and Awake Craniotomy.
+Her clinical expertise encompasses Dandy-Walker Syndrome, Spinal Stenosis, Invertebral Disc Disease, Radiation Induced Meningioma, and Awake Craniotomy.

 Gold Shield Medical Services LLC

 Kunmi Majekodunmi is a primary care provider, practicing in Internal Medicine in Glen Burnie, Maryland.
 Dr. Majekodunmi is rated as an Experienced provider by MediFind in the treatment of Dandy-Walker Syndrome.
-His top areas of expertise are Paraplegia, Diverticular Disease, Obesity, Endoscopy, and Gastrostomy.
+He is also highly rated in 53 other conditions, according to our data.
+His clinical expertise encompasses Paraplegia, Diverticular Disease, Obesity, Endoscopy, and Gastrostomy.